 It was one thing to have to abruptly behold January Jones as “Fat Betty” on the latest season of Mad Men, but well before that the infamous portrayal of Mad Men’s Mrs. Draper really turned heads when she announced publicly that she consumed capsules of her own ground up placenta after giving birth.
 The actress says the placenta capsules hold tremendous health benefits for hers and her newborn child.
+Now, why would new moms eat their placentas?

-But even the most alternative-minded experts, such as Dr. Andrew Weil MD, recently slammed the placenta-eating movement on Facebook and on his own web site, maintaining that the practice is nothing but a Hollywood trend, without a shred of actual evidence.
+Even the most alternative-minded experts, such as Dr. Andrew Weil MD, recently slammed the placenta-eating movement on Facebook and on his own web site, maintaining that the practice is nothing but a Hollywood trend, without a shred of actual evidence.
 Some women expressed disappointment with Dr. Weil’s position on Facebook, noting that they had done this and found it beneficial or planned to do it.
 Many commenters called the practice “disgusting,” “gross,” and “bizarre.”

 However new mothers across the country are describing a different experience, and today January Jones is one of many women who practice placentophagy, with the belief that the placenta—as the chief transporter of oxygen, blood and nutrients from the mother to the baby—is some kind of optimal postpartum Superfood.
 (Placentophagy is the term for mammals eating the placenta of their newly born.)